Smith Moore & CO. Purchases Shares of 3,000 Mirati Therapeutics, Inc. (NASDAQ:MRTX)

-Smith Moore & CO. bought a new stake in Mirati Therapeutics, Inc. (NASDAQ:MRTX – Get Rating) during the second quarter, according to its most recent disclosure with the SEC.
-The institutional investor bought 3,000 shares of the biotechnology company’s stock, valued at approximately $201,000.
+Smith Moore & CO. purchased a new stake in shares of Mirati Therapeutics, Inc. (NASDAQ:MRTX – Get Rating) in the second quarter, according to its most recent 13F filing with the SEC.
+The fund purchased 3,000 shares of the biotechnology company’s stock, valued at approximately $201,000.

-Several other hedge funds have also bought and sold shares of MRTX.
-Signaturefd LLC raised its stake in Mirati Therapeutics by 102.4% in the first quarter.
-Signaturefd LLC now owns 338 shares of the biotechnology company’s stock valued at $28,000 after buying an additional 171 shares during the period.
-State of New Jersey Common Pension Fund D lifted its holdings in Mirati Therapeutics by 15.3% during the 1st quarter.
-State of New Jersey Common Pension Fund D now owns 28,091 shares of the biotechnology company’s stock valued at $2,310,000 after purchasing an additional 3,725 shares during the last quarter.
-Arizona State Retirement System boosted its position in Mirati Therapeutics by 7.4% during the first quarter.
-Arizona State Retirement System now owns 10,448 shares of the biotechnology company’s stock worth $859,000 after purchasing an additional 722 shares during the period.
-Envestnet Asset Management Inc. acquired a new position in shares of Mirati Therapeutics in the first quarter valued at $663,000.
-Finally, Banque Pictet & Cie SA raised its position in shares of Mirati Therapeutics by 4.0% in the first quarter.
-Banque Pictet & Cie SA now owns 13,375 shares of the biotechnology company’s stock valued at $1,100,000 after purchasing an additional 518 shares during the period.
+Several other institutional investors have also recently made changes to their positions in the company.
+Edmond DE Rothschild Holding S.A. grew its position in Mirati Therapeutics by 3.9% during the second quarter.
+Edmond DE Rothschild Holding S.A. now owns 159,060 shares of the biotechnology company’s stock worth $10,678,000 after buying an additional 6,000 shares in the last quarter.
+Glenview Capital Management LLC boosted its position in shares of Mirati Therapeutics by 75.5% during the 2nd quarter.
+Glenview Capital Management LLC now owns 203,800 shares of the biotechnology company’s stock valued at $13,681,000 after acquiring an additional 87,690 shares during the last quarter.
+Franklin Resources Inc. increased its position in shares of Mirati Therapeutics by 26.7% in the second quarter.
+Franklin Resources Inc. now owns 1,458,465 shares of the biotechnology company’s stock worth $97,907,000 after purchasing an additional 307,184 shares during the last quarter.
+Rhumbline Advisers lifted its position in Mirati Therapeutics by 10.2% during the second quarter.
+Rhumbline Advisers now owns 39,142 shares of the biotechnology company’s stock valued at $2,628,000 after purchasing an additional 3,608 shares during the last quarter.
+Finally, Bridgewater Associates LP purchased a new position in Mirati Therapeutics in the 2nd quarter worth approximately $249,000.

 Wall Street Analysts Forecast Growth